Global Advisory Board

 There will be a two-step application process for those who qualify.

-Step 2: Finalists will be invited to schedule a video interview between March 9 – 20, 2020.
-These interviews will be hosted by one current Global Advisory Board Member and a WMI Staff member.
+Step 2: Finalists will be invited to schedule a video interview between March 9 – 23, 2021.

 Selection process: An overarching goal of the Global Advisory Board is for the board to represent the diversity of our WMI Scholar population.
 Thus, an element of the final selection process will take into account balancing gender, geographic diversity, varied academic/occupational focuses, and a mix of student and graduate scholars.